Ray743/The-Seeker/SECURITY.md

 ---

 ## 1.0 Policy Statement
-The purpose of this document is to define the security principles and procedures for **"The Seeker,"** a job listing platform.
+The purpose of this policy is to define the **security measures and controls** for **The Seeker**, a job board platform for Papua New Guinea.
-This policy outlines the measures taken to protect the **confidentiality, integrity, and availability** of the application and its data from unauthorized access, use, disclosure, disruption, modification, or destruction.
+The policy ensures the **confidentiality, integrity, and availability (CIA)** of the platform by protecting against unauthorized access, misuse, disruption, or data tampering.

 ---

 ## 2.0 Scope
-This policy applies to all components of **"The Seeker"** platform, including:
+This policy applies to all components of **The Seeker** platform, including:

-- **Frontend:** React + Vite and its static hosting environment.
+- **Frontend:** React + Vite SPA hosted on GitHub Pages.
-- **Backend:** FastAPI and all associated Python scripts (scrapers, data processing scripts).
+- **Backend:** FastAPI app and supporting Python scripts (scrapers, data processors).
-- **Database:** SQL database.
+- **Database:** SQL database (MySQL/PostgreSQL compatible).
-- **Server:** Linux server and related services (Apache, pm2, cron jobs).
+- **Server & Infrastructure:** Linux server, Apache reverse proxy, pm2, cron jobs.
-- **DevOps:** Git bare repository and CI/CD pipeline.
+- **CI/CD Pipeline:** Git bare repository with post-receive hooks.

 ---

 ## 3.0 Roles and Responsibilities
-- **Owner (Raynold Bobola):** Solely responsible for the development, implementation, and enforcement of this security policy.
+- **Owner (Raynold Bobola):**
+  - Full responsibility for enforcing this policy.
-  - Covers all aspects of coding, infrastructure management, monitoring, and incident response.
+  - Covers coding practices, infrastructure management, monitoring, vulnerability patching, and incident response.

 ---

 ## 4.0 Core Security Principles
-- **Principle of Least Privilege:** Accounts, services, and processes operate with the minimum permissions necessary.
+- **Least Privilege:** Access rights are restricted to the minimum needed for each component (DB, scrapers, API).
-- **Defense in Depth:** Multiple layers of security controls are implemented for robust protection.
+- **Defense in Depth:** Multiple layers of protection (firewall, HTTPS, CORS, secrets in env vars).
-- **Proactive Security:** Security considerations are embedded from initial development through ongoing updates.
+- **Automation with Control:** Automation (scrapers, CI/CD) is secured by restricting triggers to trusted sources.
+- **No Sensitive Data:** The system **does not collect or store PII**, reducing exposure risk.

 ---

 ## 5.0 Security Measures and Controls

 ### 5.1 Infrastructure Security
+- **Access Control:**
-- **Access Control:** Linux server access is restricted via SSH keys (password-based authentication disabled).
+  - SSH access restricted via keys only (password login disabled).
+  - Only the owner maintains server-level access.
-- **Reverse Proxy:** Apache configured with SSL/TLS (HTTPS) to secure all API traffic.
+- **Reverse Proxy:** Apache enforces HTTPS (SSL/TLS).
-- **Firewall:** Allows only necessary inbound traffic (ports 80, 443, and a specific SSH port).
+- **Firewall:** Restricts inbound traffic to required ports (80/443 + designated SSH).

 ### 5.2 Application Security
-- **API Security:** FastAPI backend uses CORS to restrict API access to approved frontend domains.
+- **API Security:**
-- **Data Validation:** All user input (e.g., search queries) validated and sanitized on frontend + backend.
-- **Session Management:** Stateless design—no user authentication, no session handling.
-- **Sensitive Data:** No Personally Identifiable Information (PII) collected, stored, or processed.
+  - FastAPI backend configured with strict **CORS** to only allow the GitHub Pages frontend.
+- **Data Validation & Sanitization:**
+  - User queries and scraper outputs are validated before insertion into the database.
+- **Stateless Design:**
+  - No user accounts, sessions, or PII → drastically reducing attack surface.

 ### 5.3 Data Security
-- **Database:** Only accessible from backend server; user configured with least privilege.
+- **Database Security:**
+  - Connections restricted to backend server only.
+  - DB user granted **least privileges** (read/write only).
+- **Scraper Workflow Security:**
+  - Raw scraper data → temporary JSON files.
-- **Data Scrapers:** Scraped data stored in JSON → validated and cleaned before insertion into database.
+  - Merge/clean scripts validate and sanitize before inserting into SQL.
+  - Prevents polluted or malicious data from reaching production.

-### 5.4 DevOps and CI/CD Security
+### 5.4 DevOps & CI/CD Security
+- **Secrets Management:**
-- **Secrets Management:** API keys, DB credentials, and sensitive info stored in environment variables.
+  - API keys and credentials stored in **environment variables**, never in code or repo.
+- **CI/CD Integrity:**
-- **Secure Deployment:** Git bare repo + post-receive hooks pull only from designated remote for integrity.
+  - Git hooks pull only from the trusted remote.
+  - Post-receive script validates environment and restarts services using **pm2**.
+- **Cron Jobs:**
+  - Scrapers run on a schedule, isolated within virtual environments to prevent dependency conflicts.

 ---

-## 6.0 Maintenance and Incident Response
+## 6.0 Maintenance & Incident Response

 ### 6.1 Vulnerability Management
-- **Regular Updates:** System packages + npm/pip dependencies updated frequently.
+- **Updates:** Regular patching of Linux packages, pip, and npm dependencies.
-- **Monitoring:** Server & application logs monitored for unusual activity or errors.
+- **Monitoring:** Apache, pm2, and FastAPI logs monitored for anomalies or failed scraper runs.

 ### 6.2 Incident Response Plan
-- **Detection:** Investigate unusual server behavior, unauthorized SSH access, or app errors.
+- **Detection:**
+  - Unusual API errors, failed cron runs, or unauthorized SSH attempts flagged for investigation.
-- **Containment:** Isolate compromised components (e.g., stop FastAPI, block IPs).
+- **Containment:**
-- **Eradication:** Patch vulnerabilities via code fixes, server reconfig, or data sanitization.
+  - Stop affected services (pm2, scrapers, API) and block malicious IPs.
+- **Eradication:**
+  - Patch vulnerabilities, sanitize DB if needed, and fix misconfigurations.
-- **Recovery:** Restore service to secure pre-incident state (backups, verification).
+- **Recovery:**
-- **Review:** Conduct full review post-incident → update security policy as needed.
+  - Restore latest verified backup.
+Restart API + scrapers.
+Validate stability.
+- **Review:**
+  - Document the incident, update policy or workflows, and harden security gaps.

 ---

+## 7.0 Future Security Enhancements
+- Implement **unit & integration tests** for scrapers and API.
+- Add **JWT/OAuth2 authentication** when introducing user accounts.
+- Explore **Docker** for containerized deployment.
+- Custom **domain & SSL certificates** for production.